kth-step/HolBA/examples/tutorial/5-wp/README.md

 * `last_block_label_tm`: The label of the block where execution stops.
 * `postcond_tm`: The Hoare triple postcondition stated as a BIR expression.
 * `prefix`: A (preferably unique) prefix string which is used for naming all generated definitions.
-* `false_label_l`: A list of labels, for which we will add dummy Hoare triples with `False` preconditions at the start of computation.
+* `blacklist`: A list of labels, for which we will add dummy Hoare triples with `False` preconditions at the start of computation.
 This signifies blocks we do not want to jump to, and is used when conditional jumps are involved, where we instead want to generate separate HTs at conditional jumps.
 * `defs`: A list of definitions containing the program definition, as well as all the definitions needed to rewrite the provided postcondition down to a pure BIR expression - this might contain some abbreviations.

 In other words, you could say that you select the Hoare triple code segment from `prog_tm` using `first_block_label_tm` as the initial point and `last_block_label_tm` as the final point.